Yandex Cloud

 • Configure the DBMS settings, if required.

-9. Under Service settings, configure the additional cluster settings:
+9. Under Service settings, configure the additional cluster settings as follows:

 • Backup start time (UTC): UTC time when you want to start creating a cluster backup (in 24-hour format).
 If the time is not set, the backup will start at 22:00 UTC.